dhstaas/TCR_Data_Parsing/README.rst

 all hourly ranges as expected.**

 It will then prompt for the name of the Excel file you want to create (eg. 2015\_AADT\_Report) and begin to read the count reports.
+If there are any 3 page volume reports (older format), you will be asked if you want to manually input the peak hour data.
 Once completed the program will save an Excel workbook to the count directory and then open the file.

 Authors and Contributors
 ~~~~~~~~~~~~~~~~~~~~~~~~